Avaiga/taipy-getting-started-core/step_01/ReadMe.md

 - Using Taipy Studio
 - Or directly coding in Python.

-Once the scenario configuration is defined, we will be able to create instances, aka *'entities'* of scenarios, that can be submitted for execution. create our entities to submit.
+Once the scenario configuration is defined, we will be able to create instances, aka *'entities'* of scenarios, that can be submitted for execution.
 In fact, entities are created from all configuration objects: scenario config, pipeline config, tasks, and data node configs.
 We will be referring to them as _scenario entities_, _pipeline entities_, _task entities_, and _Data Node entities_.
 Since this is very much like the mechanism of class and instances present in object programming, we will be using the word entity and instance interchangeably.

 Let’s consider the simplest possible pipeline: a single function taking as input an integer and generating an integer output (doubling the input number).
 See below: